The Monumental Push Behind Getting That Package Delivered By Christmas

 But she notes that it's not cheap, even for retailers promising free delivery.
 And she notes there is growing demand from customers to have their goods delivered more quickly.

-"They are constantly under intense pressure to do that cost effectively, to do that smartly and to do that well," she says.
+"They are constantly under intense pressure to do that cost-effectively, to do that smartly and to do that well," she says.

 So every package that's being delivered right now, whether it's on time or not, becomes a data point for e-retailers and their delivery partners as they try to improve delivery services for next year's holiday rush.